What is a Hackathon?

 Rhode Island Statewide Hackathon

-To develop learning modules that incorporate innovation and entrepreneurship exposing RI students and teachers to new ideas, opportunities, and an innovator's mindset.
+To develop learning modules that incorporate innovation and entrepreneurship exposing RI students to new ideas, opportunities, and an innovator's mindset.

 • 24 hours real-world experience to discover and test your ideas